ValeriiVasin/promises-aplus/README.md

 # Promise A+

-Implementation of Promise/A+ specification.
+Implementation of Promises/A+ specification.

 _Educational purposes only._

-## Spec
+## Specification

 https://github.com/promises-aplus/promises-spec